kriswithank/moldywebsite/README.md

 ### Setting up website_user

-To create website_user with appropriate permissions...
+To create website_user with appropriate permissions and a password...

     createuser website_user -P